Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Uncertainty Modeling in COVID-19 Vaccine Supply Chain Models

-\citet{sinha2021strategies} use inventory balancing type equations similar to those described in the earlier sections to model uncertainties.
-For instance, using forecasts, \citet{sinha2021strategies} replaces $\sum_{p} d_{k p t}$ by $\gamma \sum_{p} d_{k p t}$ in \eqref{eq: Inventory_balance_VC} for \textit{critical nodes} of a supply chain network.
-Due to budget and infrastructure inefficiencies (especially in developing countries), VCs may not get vaccines from DCs on a regular basis.
-A model in such context adds binary variables $y^{dv}_{j k t}$ to decide at which time period a DC should supply vaccine to a VC.
-For a similar reason, lead time can be uncertain as well. \citet{sinha2021strategies} analyze major disruption scenarios and store additional vaccine supplies in strategic higher-echelon nodes to prevent lead time uncertainty.
+\citet{sinha2021strategies} use inventory balancing equations similar to those described in the earlier sections to model uncertainties.
+For instance, using forecasts, \citet{sinha2021strategies} replace the $\sum_{p} d_{k p t}$ term by $\gamma \sum_{p} d_{k p t}$ in \eqref{eq: Inventory_balance_VC} for \textit{critical nodes} of a supply chain network.
+Due to budget and infrastructure inefficiencies (especially in developing countries), vaccination centers (VCs) may not get sufficient number of vaccines from distribution centers (DCs) on a regular basis.
+A model in such a context adds binary variables $y^{dv}_{j k t}$ to decide at which time period a distribution center (DC) should supply vaccine to a vaccination center (VC).
+For a similar reason, lead time can be uncertain as well. \citet{sinha2021strategies} analyze major disruption scenarios and store additional vaccine supplies in strategic higher-echelon nodes to prevent transshipment lead time uncertainty.